-The Duty of an Expert Witness
+The Duty of an Expert

-10. The primary duty of an expert witness is to assist the Court.
-This duty overrides any obligation an expert witness owes to any party or to the person paying their fee or expenses.4 An expert witness must not accept (and a person must not give) instructions to adopt or reject a particular opinion about an issue in dispute in the case.5
+10. The primary duty of an expert is to assist the Court.
+This duty overrides any obligation an expert may have to any party, any person who engaged the expert to give evidence, or any person paying their fee or expenses.
+An expert must not accept (and a person must not give) instructions to give any particular evidence or opinion about the evidence.

-11. Expert witnesses must-
+11. Experts must also-

-- a) understand and comply with their duty to assist the Court; - b) refrain from acting as an advocate for a party; - c) comply with the Court's directions; - d) read the Rules and this Practice Direction; - e) know what issues they are being asked to consider; - f) identify if they need further information or instruction in order to give their opinion; - g) confine their opinion and their evidence to the issues relevant to their area of expertise; - h) expose the facts, assumptions, methodology, and reasoning that supports their opinion; - i) fully engage in a meeting of experts, if required; - j) ensure their contribution to a joint expert report, if required, complies with this Practice Direction; and - k) be prepared to change, qualify, or revise their opinion where necessary and where the evidence no longer supports their opinion; - I) if they change an opinion expressed in a report filed with the Court, explain what factors or information resulted in that change of opinion.
+- a) understand and comply with their duty to assist the Court; - b) refrain from acting as an advocate for a party; - c) comply with the Court's directions; - d) read the Land Court Rules 2022 ('Rules') and this Practice Direction; - e) know what issues they are being asked to consider; - f) identify if they need further information or instruction in order to give their opinion; - g) confine their opinion and their evidence to the issues relevant to their area of expertise; - h) expose the facts, assumptions, methodology, and reasoning that supports their opinion; - i) fully engage in a meeting of experts, if required; - j) ensure their contribution to a joint report, if required, complies with this Practice Direction; and - k) be prepared to change, qualify, or revise their opinion where necessary and where the evidence no longer supports their opinion; - I) if they change an opinion expressed in a report filed with the Court, explain what factors or information resulted in that change of opinion.

-Land Court Rules 2000 r 24C.
-The Land Court expects an expert witness to fully understand and comply with their duty to the Court.
+Land Court Rules 2022 r 20.
+The Land Court expects an expert to fully understand and comply with their duty to the Court.
 The President of the Court of Appeal has explained the full extent of that duty - "This duty may require a level of candour and voluntary disclosure on the part of an expert witness that might involve prejudicing the case of the party that called the expert witness."
 (Alliance Insurance Limited v Mashaghati [2017] QCA 127 [90]).

-5 Land Court Rules 2000 r 24D.
+Land Court Rules 2022 r 21(2).